LoneWolfHT/hammer_of_power/README.md

 # Hammer of Power

-Adds a powerful hammer to the game.
+Adds a steel hammer and the powerful version that you can create from it.

 ### Supports Minetest Game and [Nodecore](https://content.minetest.net/packages/Warr1024/nodecore/)